 Sometimes our defensive strategies are subtle and unconscious, and sometimes they are more conscious and obvious - but either way, it’s necessary to come into intimate relationship with these parts of ourselves that keep us from feeling our natural state of abundance and joy.

-To learn more about what you can do to let in more joy, happiness and prosperity on all levels, come and visit us at New Eden for the Awakened Living Project.
+To learn more about what you can do to let in more joy, happiness and prosperity on all levels, come and enrol in an upcoming Heart iQ Challenge.
 Christian will teach you how to receive more of what you want in life and profoundly and authentically live life from your heart.